 - Bathrobe or housecoat, slippers (be aware of safety issues with slippers).

 - Nice blankets or warm shawls/bed jackets.
+We love this wheelchair blanket and fleece shawl!

 - Don’t forget the simple things or feel you must buy something more elaborate.
 Think of items like boxes of a preferred brand of tissues, lipstick, Vaseline, lotion, toiletries, household items, a nice new set of sheets or a holiday pin.